JMHenri/jekyll-now/_posts/2018-5-7-Crypto-Arbitrage-1.md

 ---
 layout: post

 title: Crypto-Arbitrage: Profit from inconsistency.
-Part 1.
+Part 1, the Gist.

 excerpt: A step-by-step cognitive guide to creating arbitrage engines.

 published: true

 ---

 During the Crypto Boom of 2018 there was a lot to be excited about if you were into bug-hunting, hacking, or just learning about new technology in general.

 Everybody and their mother was trying to make an exchange, often to disastrous results.
 (But luckily, not THAT often).